Marble Cake

 Ingredients

-• ½ cup olive oil or any vegetable oil like canola or coconut
+- ½ cup vegetable oil like canola or olive oil

 Directions

-3. Use a large mixing bowl of stand mixer, or hand mixer or a whisk, mix together the oil, sugar and eggs together on medium-high speed for about two minutes or until mixture is creamy pillowy yellow
+- In large bowl and using a mixer (hand or stand mixer) or a whisk, mix together the oil, sugar and eggs together on medium-high speed for about two minutes or until mixture is creamy pillowy yellow

-5. Alternately add the flour mixture and milk to the bowl in two batches and mix until just combined.
-Do not overmix.
+- Alternate adding the flour mixture and milk to the bowl in two batches using low speed and mix until just combined.
+Do not over mix

-6. Scoop out a cup of the vanilla cake batter into a small bowl, add the 3 tbsp cocoa and 1 tbsp milk and mix until just combined.
+- Scoop out approx 1-1½ cups of the vanilla cake batter into a small bowl, add the 3 tbsp cocoa and 1 tbsp hot water and mix until just combined.

-10. Remove from oven and place on wire rack and allow to cool ten minutes in pan - flip loaf out after ten minutes and allow to cool completely on cooling rack before slicing and serving with a dusting of powdered sugar or chocolate ganache
+- Remove from oven and place on wire rack and allow to cool 10 minutes in pan - flip loaf out of pan and back onto rack after ten minutes and allow to cool completely on cooling rack before slicing and serving with a dusting of powdered sugar or chocolate ganache (recipe below)

 Recipe Notes